AdvancedPhotonSource/GSAS-II/docs/source/GSASIIscriptable.rst

 Independent Functions
 ----------------------

-A small number of Scriptable routines do not require use of objects.
+A small number of Scriptable routines do not require existence of a G2Project object.

 .. tabularcolumns:: |l|p{4in}|

 ===================================================   ===============================================================================================================
 method                                                Use
 ===================================================   ===============================================================================================================
-:func:`~GSASIIscriptable.GenerateReflections`         Generates a list of unique powder reflections :func:`~GSASIIscriptable.SetPrintLevel`               Sets the amount of output generated when running a script :func:`~GSASIIscriptable.installScriptingShortcut`    Installs GSASIIscriptable within Python as G2script
+:func:`~GSASIIscriptable.ShowVersions`                Shows Python and GSAS-II version information :func:`~GSASIIscriptable.GenerateReflections`         Generates a list of unique powder reflections :func:`~GSASIIscriptable.SetPrintLevel`               Sets the amount of output generated when running a script :func:`~GSASIIscriptable.installScriptingShortcut`    Installs GSASIIscriptable within Python as G2script